Brie Bella Shares Breastfeeding Selfie After Welcoming Baby Birdie

 MORE: Watch: Brie Bella Opens up About Labor While Still in the Hospital

-Fortunately the WWE star is used to the long hours and hard work.
-Not only is she one of the top women in the sport, she is also a YouTube personality.
+Fortunately the WWE star is used to the long hours and hard work; she’s one of the top women in the sport and a YouTube personality.

 Not to mention, motherhood already looks good on her!